marevers/pleasant-cli/README.md

 pleasant-cli login --username <USERNAME> --password <PASSWORD>
 ```

-This will retrieve an access token and save it to the configuration file for subsequent commands.
+This will retrieve an access token and save it to a file (default: `$HOME/.pleasant-token.yaml`) for subsequent commands.
+If you want to save/use the token in a different location, add the flag `--token <PATH>` to all commands.

 ## Commands